fral8/mindbuilders/_posts/2023-02-20-Raspberry-Pi-for-Robotics-From-beginner-to-advanced.md

 ---
 layout: single
-title:  Raspberry Pi for Robotics: From beginner to advanced
+title:  Raspberry Pi for Robotics- From beginner to advanced
 categories:
   - setup
   - maker